Contributors

 Davina Two Bears

-Davina Two Bears, a citizen of the Navajo Nation, is the Presidential Postdoctoral Fellow at Arizona State University in the School for Human Evolution and Social Change.
+Dr. Davina Two Bears, a citizen of the Navajo Nation, is the Presidential Postdoctoral Fellow at Arizona State University in the School for Human Evolution and Social Change.
 Before continuing her graduate studies, Davina worked for the Navajo Nation Archaeology Department as a Program Manager and a tribal archaeologist conducting cultural resources inventories on the western half of the Navajo reservation.
 Davina later graduated with her PhD in Anthropology from Indiana University with an emphasis in Archaeology and a PhD Minor in Native American and Indigenous Studies.

 https://search.asu.edu/profile/4927830